 Kendall Medford is a Ph.D.
-Student in the Linguistics Program at Tulane.
-She holds a B.A. in Hispanic Linguistics and Political Science from UNC Chapel Hill.
-Before coming to Tulane, she served as a Peace Corps Volunteer in the Dominican Republic, where she worked with primary literacy on the Dominican-Haitian border.
-She also received a Fulbright grant for teaching English in Brazil.
+Candidate in Linguistics at Tulane.
+She holds a B.A. in Hispanic Linguistics from UNC Chapel Hill and an M.A. in Linguistics from Tulane.
+Before coming to Tulane, she served as a Peace Corps Volunteer in the Dominican Republic on the Dominican-Haitian border and received a Fulbright grant for teaching English in Brazil.